charliecalvert/CloudNotes/Assignments/Cloud9Intro.md

 I'm still learning about this too, but this is what worked for me with the Assignment we did in class on Wednesday.
 First I created a workspace that linked to my version of our new **isit320-lastname-2017** repository.
 My version of the repository contained the work we did in class on Wednesday.

+**NOTE**: _Make sure your project is in the ~/workspace directory or one of its subdirectory.
+Cloud9 is setup to run files from this directory, and trying to run from someplace, such as ~/Git or one of its subdirectories, does not work well.
+But don't try to copy an entire repository from **~/Git** to **~/workspace**, as that has its own set of problems.
+In particular, **~/workspace** is the location of a repository, and if you copy a second repository into, then you end up with nested repositories._

-On the command line, I navigated to our project directory and ran:
+On the command line, navigate to our project directory and run one of the following:

 ```
 npm install && npm run build
+yarn install && yarn run build
 ```

-I opened **Week01-ReactBasics/index.html** in the Cloud 9 editor and selected Run.
-That started Apache.
-Then I went to Preview | Preview Running Application, which opened a window.
-I clicked on the directory that held my project, and Bob was my Uncle.
+Open **Week01-ReactBasics/index.html** in the Cloud 9 editor and select **Run**.
+That starts Apache.
+Go to **Preview | Preview Running Application**, which opens a window.
+Click on the directory that helds your project, and Bob is your Uncle.

 There is a little doo-hickey you can click so your project runs in its own tab in the browser, rather than as a child of Cloud 9's IDE.
 It's a matter of taste as to what you prefer.